spree/spree/guides/content/developer/deployment/heroku.md

 ### Asset Pipeline Rails 3

-When deploying to Heroku by default Rails will attempt to intialize itself before the assets are precompiled.
+When deploying to Heroku by default Rails will attempt to initialize itself before the assets are precompiled.
 This step will fail because the application will attempt to establish a database connection, which Heroku will not have set up yet.